abuseofnotation/x-notes/_other/notes.md

 Main
 ---

-Alex: (confident) (single-minded) (extroverted) Former athlete, prevented from practicing due to an injury.
+Alex: (confident) (single-minded) (introverted) Former athlete, prevented from practicing due to an injury.
 Has panic attacks.
 Aggessive and loud.

-Maxim (X): (unconfident) (naughty) (extroverted) a timid mathematician, who is searching for his identity among the different people in the sanatorium.
+Maxim (X): (unconfident) (naughty) (extroverted/creative) a timid mathematician, who is searching for his identity among the different people in the sanatorium.

-Catherina: (unconfident) (single-minded) (introverted) An upper class girl who tried and succeeded to juggle between parties, relationships and school - had a huge panic attack that led her to the sanatorium, where she gradually decided to leave all that and just have fun
+Catherina: (unconfident) (single-minded) (extroverted/creative) An upper class girl who tried and succeeded to juggle between parties, relationships and school - had a huge panic attack that led her to the sanatorium, where she gradually decided to leave all that and just have fun

 Anna: (confident) (naughty) (introverted) A Gruzian friend of Catherine from school who always copies her, but is much more immature than her.
 A troubled girl who rejects everyone and lives only through books.
 In the sanatorium she strives to get better

-(confident) (single-minded) (introverted)
+(confident) (single-minded) (extroverted)
 (unconfident) (naughty) (introverted)
 (unconfident) (single-minded) (extroverted)
 (confident) (naughty) (extroverted)